idankri/HackIDC2021/README.md

 # HackIDC2021
-An insurance chatbot, made in HackIDC2021
+An insurance chatbot, made in HackIDC 2021 (IDC Herzliya's Hackathon)